nilearn/nilearn/doc/connectivity/functional_connectomes.rst

    * Use :func:`fmriprep_confounds` to get a set of confounds of your choice.
-(Note: CompCor and ICA-AROMA related options are not applicable to the brain development dataset)
+(Note: CompCor and ICA-AROMA related options are not applicable to the brain development dataset).

    * Use :func:`fmriprep_confounds_strategy` to get a set of confounds.
-(Note: only ``simple`` and ``scrubbing`` are applicable to the brain development dataset)
+(Note: only ``simple`` and ``scrubbing`` are applicable to the brain development dataset).

    * :class:`nilearn.connectome.ConnectivityMeasure` can be used to compute a correlation matrix (check the shape of your matrices).